swells/deployr-cli/README.md

 globally.
 You may need to use sudo for (OSX, *nix, BSD, etc).
 If you are using Windows, run your command shell as Administrator.

+Note: Message on node.exe and node.js conflicts node.exe from Microsoft HPC Pack.

 One-line install using [npm](http://npmjs.org):

 ```